-Combining two genome analysis approaches supports immune system contribution to autismDecember 6th, 2012 in Autism spectrum disorders /
+Combining two genome analysis approaches supports immune system contribution to autismDecember 6, 2012 in Medicine & Health / Autism spectrum disorders

 Researchers using novel approaches and methodologies of identifying genes that contribute to the development of autism have found evidence that disturbances in several immune-system-related pathways contribute to development of autism spectrum disorders.
 The report published December 4 in the open-access journal PLOS ONE powerfully supports a role for the immune function in autism by integrating analysis of autism-associated DNA sequence variations with that of markers identified in studies of families affected by autism.